Jincheng2009/igseqanalysis/README.md

 ### 1. Annotate sequence by IgBlast

 IMGT folder contains the VDJ database built by blast with the fasta files.
-If you want to use database other than the one provided in the package, you could build a new one following the instructions in NCBI-Igblast and specify the location using -germline_db_V, -germline_db_D and -germline_db_J options.
+If you want to use database other than the one provided in the package, you could build a new one following the instructions in NCBI-Igblast and specify the location using `-germline_db_V`, `-germline_db_D` and `-germline_db_J` options.

 #### Annotate Sequences in Read 1